 Punch bowl cake is a classic and easy Southern dessert that is simple to prepare but so impressive.
-To make this recipe for Paula Deen-Inspired Punch Bowl Cake, chunks of prepared pound cake are layered with vanilla pudding, homemade strawberry sauce, pineapple, sliced bananas, and whipped cream.
+To make this recipe for Classic Punch Bowl Cake, chunks of prepared pound cake are layered with vanilla pudding, homemade strawberry sauce, pineapple, sliced bananas, and whipped cream.
 To give the pudding layer a little more flavor, you can add in a bit of coconut extract.

 The best thing about this punch bowl cake recipe is that the finished product gets even better with time.
 That means that you can prepare the cake in advance for a party and keep it refrigerated until you are ready to serve.
 No one has to know that this gorgeous, layered punch bowl cake only took you minutes to prepare.
 Punch bowl cake is one of the Southern desserts that you will want to make time and time again because it is so simple to make and delicious to eat.